 If you are the sole user of the Windows 10 PC or tablet and you don’t carry your Windows 10 device much, you can configure Windows 10 to automatically boot to desktop by skipping the lock and login screen.

-The built-in option to configure the automatic sign in although is easy, it’s not straight-forward.
-If you’re looking for an easy way to make Windows 10 automatically skip the lock and login screen and boot directly to desktop, you need to download the free Autologon utility from Microsoft TechNet.
+The built-in option to configure the automatic sign-in, although it is easy, it’s not straight-forward.
+If you’re looking for an easy way to make Windows 10 automatically skip the lock and login screen and boot directly to the desktop, you need to download the free Autologon utility from Microsoft TechNet.

-And the best part is that, you can use Autologon tool to skip lock and sign in screen if you are using a Microsoft account to sign in to Windows 10.
+And the best part is that you can use the Autologon tool to skip lock and sign-in screen if you are using a Microsoft account to sign in to Windows 10.

 Using Autologon to skip the lock and login screen in Windows 10